aliboztemir/PyTest-ApiAutomation/README.md

 * Not: If you want to run the tests individually from the ide in your local, you should update the relative path in api.py.
 Paths are configured to run in terminal.
 For example: '../data/deliveries_for_planning.json'

 #### [PROBLEM] Problems seen in question 1.
+* In option b, the question asked to compare the total weight value with the carrying_capacity value.
+But some items did not have a weight value.
+I added condition in case of null.
+* Test steps c and d failed.
+The values in the test outputs did not pass the assert rule.

 ![Test Report Screenshot](https://github.com/aliboztemir/PyTest-ApiAutomation/blob/main/screenshot/Test%20Report.png)